John Aniston, star of ‘Days of Our Lives,’ dead at 89

 “Sweet papa… John Anthony Aniston,” Jennifer Aniston wrote.
 “You were one of the most beautiful humans I ever knew.
 I am so grateful that you went soaring into the heavens in peace — and without pain.
 And on 11/11 no less!
 You always had perfect timing.
 That number will forever hold an even greater meaning for me now.”

+In 2017, his work on “Days of Our Lives” brought him an Emmy nomination for best supporting actor in a drama series.
+Earlier this year, he was presented a lifetime achievement Emmy, with Jennifer Aniston honoring him via video.

+“It’s an opportunity to not only pay tribute to a true icon in the daytime television world, but it’s also a chance to recognize the lifelong achievements of a great and well-respected actor, who also happens to be my dad,” Jennifer Aniston said at the time.
+“John Aniston has been working in television consistently for over half a century.”

 John Aniston was born Yannis Anastassakis in Crete, Greece, and emigrated with his family to Pennsylvania when he was a child.
-His best known role was Victor Kiriakis in “Days of Our Lives,” but his credits also included “Search for Tomorrow,” “The West Wing” and “Gilmore Girls.”
+A theater major at Pennsylvania State University, he began his professional acting career in the 1960s, with early roles in “Combat!”, “I Spy” and “The Virginian.”

+Aniston was married twice, most recently to Sherry Rooney.
+He had two children, Jennifer and Alexander Aniston, and a stepson, John Melick.